 Toxic positivity can lead you to ignore your feelings and pretend that you're okay when you're not.
-Here's how to recognize the signs.
+Here's how to recognise the signs.

 It can be hard to have honest conversations about mental health.
 There’s no easy starting place, let alone instructions for what to say, or how to comfort someone who is struggling with anxiety or depression.
 Although our hearts may be in the right place, our own discomfort when confronted with difficult situations or raw emotions can sometimes cause us to say something that hurts more than it helps, like “look on the bright side” or “it could be worse.”
 Too often we think we should offer a solution, when really all the other person needs is someone to listen.
 Although positive thinking can be helpful, toxic positivity is the obsessive urge to be happy in all situations, at all times.
 It leads to ignoring your feelings and pretending you’re okay when you’re not, and encouraging others to do the same, and can be exacerbated by the “good vibes only” attitude on social media.